Bougainvillea is a household plant that bears beautiful and radiant flowers.

 Plants should be placed inside the pot gently, and the potting mix should be used to fill in the gaps around them.

 The plant should be watered immediately and kept in the shade for 15 days.

-The beautiful, bright, and eye-catching bracts of the bougainvillea plant are the prime reason they are planted in lawns and terrace gardens.
+The bougainvillea plant’s beautiful, bright, and eye-catching bracts are the prime reason they are planted in lawns and terrace gardens.